juliakoban/Diffraction/README.md

 It states that:
 > Every point on a wavefront is itself the source of spherical wavelets, and the secondary wavelets emanating from different points mutually interfere.
 The sum of these spherical wavelets forms a new wavefront.

 The sum of waves propagating from all points on the aperture can be expressed as the diffraction integral.
-The solutions is given by the numerical integration method called the [Simpson's rule](https://en.wikipedia.org/wiki/Simpson%27s_rule).
+The solutions is then given by the numerical integration method called the [Simpson's rule](https://en.wikipedia.org/wiki/Simpson%27s_rule).

 ## Examples of use

+### Single-slit diffraction

+### Double-slit and single-slit diffraction

 ## Setup